 Read on for information about the top 4-year schools in New Jersey, financial aid insight and more.

 We ranked 19 community colleges in New Jersey on factors such as affordability, program availability, and flexibility.
-Each school was scored on a 10-point scale, using the following six data points and the weights specified:
+Each school was scored on a 10-point scale, using the following six data points:

 - The percentage of students enrolled in distance education, National Center for Education Statistics, 2016

 - Cost of attendance, based on the average net price for students receiving scholarship and grant aid, and the total cost of tuition, fees, books and supplies, National Center for Education Statistics, 2016

 - Student-to-faculty ratio, National Center for Education Statistics, 2016

 - The graduation rate in 150% time, National Center for Education Statistics, 2016

 - The transfer-out rate in 150% time, National Center for Education Statistics, 2016